 “Both of you go to your rooms.
 RIGHT NOW!”

 I cringed.
 I told myself I was not going to yell today… yet here we are, at 11:30 am, and I’m yelling.

 These situations have become all too familiar.
 I feel like I’m losing my cool every day, and I don’t like it.Why do we yell at our kids?
-Here are 3 tips to stop yelling. #parentingresolution Click To Tweet
+Here are some tips to stop yelling at your children today. #parentingresolution Click To Tweet

 Why do people yell at their kids?